-As of SIP-DECT Release 8.3, a system-wide "TLS security level" configuration parameter was introduced for the OMM and the MOM.
+As of SIP-DECT Release 8.3, a system-wide "TLS security level" configuration parameter was introduced for the OMM and the MOM and as of SIP-DECT 9.1 SP1 also for the EM.
 This parameter allows the Administrator to differentiate between the levels High, Medium, and Legacy.
 Each security level is associated to a set of cipher suites and TLS version (see the following tables).
 This security level will be used for all TLS interfaces except the 802.1x interface.